-Matters delegated from the Group Board to Group level Committees (Committees of the Group Board) are as follows:
+Matters delegated from the Group Board to group level Committees (Committees of the Group Board) are as follows:

-- Group Audit Committee The primary responsibility of the Committee is to assist the Board in discharging its responsibilities with regards to monitoring the integrity of the Group's financial statements, the oversight of the operational financial risk and internal control functions, external financial reporting and any formal associated announcements and reviewing financial reporting judgments contained in them, the independence of the Group's external auditors, the resourcing and plans on the Internal Audit department, and the adequacy and effectiveness of the control environment. - Group Risk Committee The purpose of the Committee is to provide guidance to the Board with regard to the Group's risk appetite, to provide advice on what constitutes acceptable risk taking and to provide oversight of the Group's risk management policies and procedures.
-The Committee should have oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.

-- Group Remuneration Committee Responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries and specifically to manage Executive Director remuneration and the remuneration of other designated senior managers. - Nominations and Corporate Governance Committee Responsible for leading the process for new appointments to the Group Board and for keeping under review the structure, size and composition of the Board.
-It is also responsible for, amongst other things, succession planning, overseeing and monitoring the Group's corporate governance framework, ensuring compliance with the UK Corporate Governance Code while promoting the highest standards of corporate governance across the Group. - Group Data and Technology Committee Responsible for providing oversight of, and guidance to, the Board with regards to all aspects of Information Technology, Cyber Security including IT and Information Security and Data and Analytics across the Group.
+- Group Audit Committee The primary responsibility of the committee is to assist the Board in discharging its responsibilities with regards to monitoring the integrity of the Group's financial statements, the oversight of the operational financial risk and internal control functions, external financial reporting and any formal associated announcements and reviewing financial reporting judgments contained in them, the independence of the Group's external auditors, the resourcing and plans on the Internal Audit department, and the adequacy and effectiveness of the control environment. - Group Risk Committee (GRC) The purpose of the committee is to provide guidance to the Board with regard to the Group's risk appetite, to provide advice on what constitutes acceptable risk taking and to provide oversight of the Group's risk management policies and procedures.
+The Committee has oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.
+This committee also serves as the risk committee for LGAS. - Group Remuneration Committee The committee is responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries and specifically to manage Executive Director remuneration and the remuneration of other designated senior managers. - Group Nominations and Corporate Governance Committee The committee is responsible for leading the process for new appointments to the Group Board and for keeping under review the structure, size and composition of the Board.
+It is also responsible for, amongst other things, succession planning, overseeing and monitoring the Group's corporate governance framework, ensuring compliance with the UK Corporate Governance Code while promoting the highest standards of corporate governance across the Group. - Group Data and Technology Committee The committee is responsible for providing oversight of, and guidance to, the Board with regards to all aspects of Information Technology, Cyber Security including IT and Information Security and Data and Analytics across the Group.

 The GRC has oversight of the management of the risks associated with climate change to ensure exposures are in line with the Group's risk appetite, as well as oversight of the management practices that ensure these exposures are controlled.
-The management has been delegated to the ERC, and in turn its sub-committee, the Group Environment Committee (GEC).
+Management of risk associated with climate change has been delegated to the ERC, and in turn to a sub-committee of the ERC, the Group Environment Committee (GEC).
 The GEC provides the GRC with recommendations on any changes required, as and when they arise.